Laurel Sanitarium: Early expansion

-A Keeley Institute addiction treatment center had been operated from the 1890s about a half mile closer to downtown Laurel.
+A Keeley Institute addiction treatment center had been operated from the 1890s about 1/2 mile closer to downtown Laurel.
 Built originally as the Brewster Park Hotel in the 1880s, that facility closed after Keeley's methods were found to be fraudulent.
 It changed ownership again in 1906 and was reopened as the Dr. Flora A. Brewster Sanitarium, though went bankrupt only months later.
 Brewster was the first female surgeon in Baltimore.
 Doctors Coggins and DeWeese bought the property at auction in 1906 and moved the building in late 1908 and early 1909 from its 5th and Talbott Street location to their sanitarium's campus off Route 1, where it became a men's dormitory.
 The move was called "the largest job of house-moving ever attempted in Maryland".
 The grounds included an area of 163 acres.

 Women's hospital

 From 1950 until operations ceased, the sanitarium was operated as a 90-bed women's geriatric hospital.
 When the facility closed on September 1, 1963, its 70 patients scattered to nearby rest homes and other institutions.
-Part of the grounds was sold to Prince George's County Board of Education and in 1965 became a new location for Laurel High School.
+Part of the grounds was sold to the Prince George's County Board of Education and in 1965 became a new location for Laurel High School.